Manchidi-MJ/se-assignment-2-introduction-to-software-engineering-Manchidi-MJ/README.md

 ✓ Activities: Conducting interviews, surveys, and meetings with stakeholders; creating requirement specification documents.

 ✓ Outcome: A detailed requirements specification document that serves as a foundation for subsequent phases.

 • System Design:

 ✓ Objective: To design the architecture of the system based on the requirements.

 ✓ Activities: Creating system architecture diagrams, defining data models, designing user interfaces, and specifying hardware and software requirements.

 ✓ Outcome: Design documents including system architecture, data flow diagrams, and interface designs.

 • Implementation (Coding):

 ✓ Objective: To translate the system design into actual code.

 ✓ Activities: Writing code using appropriate programming languages and tools, following coding standards, and utilizing version control systems.

 ✓ Outcome: Executable software components that form the complete system.

 • Testing:

 ✓ Objective: To identify and fix defects in the software.

 ✓ Activities: Conducting various types of tests, such as unit testing, integration testing, system testing, and acceptance testing; reporting and fixing bugs.

 ✓ Outcome: A tested and verified software product that meets the requirements.

 • Deployment:

 ✓ Objective: To deliver the software to the production environment.

 ✓ Activities: Installing and configuring the software, conducting user training, and providing initial user support.

 ✓ Outcome: The software is live and available for use by the end-users.

 • Maintenance:

 ✓ Objective: To provide ongoing support and enhancements for the software.

 ✓ Activities: Fixing bugs, making improvements, updating documentation, and providing user support.

 ✓ Outcome: An updated and continuously improved software product.

 • Retirement:

 ✓ Objective: To phase out the software when it is no longer needed or has been replaced.

 ✓ Activities: Archiving data, decommissioning systems, and migrating users to new systems.

 ✓ Outcome: The software is safely retired, and its data and functionality are preserved as needed.

-Agile vs. Waterfall Models
+Agile vs. Waterfall Models:

-Waterfall Model
+Waterfall Model:

 • Sequential Phases:

 ✓ Each phase is completed before the next begins, with minimal overlap.

 • Documentation and Planning:

 ✓ Extensive upfront documentation and detailed planning, with clear requirements and designs.

 • Flexibility:

 ✓ Changes are challenging to implement once the project is underway, as each phase is dependent on the previous one.

 • Project Size and Duration:

 ✓ Suitable for projects with well-defined, stable requirements and typically longer duration.

 • Examples:

 ✓ Construction projects, manufacturing processes, and other projects where changes are unlikely once started.

-Agile Model
+Agile Model:

 • Iterative and Incremental:

 ✓ Development occurs in small cycles called sprints, with each sprint delivering a potentially shippable product increment.

 • Customer Collaboration:

 ✓ Continuous feedback from stakeholders and customers, allowing for adjustments and refinements throughout the project.

 • Flexibility:

 ✓ Highly adaptable to changing requirements, with the project divided into manageable chunks that can be adjusted based on feedback.

 • Project Size and Duration:

 ✓ Ideal for projects with evolving or not fully understood requirements, typically shorter and more dynamic projects.

 • Examples:

 ✓ Software development in dynamic environments like startups and tech companies, where requirements change frequently.